You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Treatment: radical nephrectomy

 The need for routine adrenalectomy is hardly seen today.
 Using blunt and sharp dissection, the adrenal gland is separated from the adipose capsule and left in-situ.
 The involvement of the adrenal gland (1-3%) is almost never an expression of a continuous tumor growth, but represents often metastasis with a poor prognosis (Han et al, 2003).
 The probability of correct imaging of adrenal involvement using CT is 97%.
 If adrenal involvement is suspected, adrenalectomy is performed together with radical nephrectomy.

 Lymphadenectomy is not necessary for T1–2 tumors without suspicious lymph node enlargement, since no survival benefit could be demonstrated in a large EORTC study (Blom et al, 1999 and 2009).
 Some authors advocate on the basis of retrospective studies a lymphadenectomy if advanced tumors or enlarged lymph nodes are present.
 Lymphadenectomy is recommended from the crus of the diaphragm to the aortic bifurcation.
-For left-sided tumors the para-aortic lymph nodes are removed, for right-sided tumors the paracaval lymph nodes are removed, and regardless of the side the interaortocaval lymph nodes should be removed (Capitanio et al, 2011).
+For left-sided tumors the para-aortic lymph nodes are removed, for right-sided tumors the paracaval lymph nodes are removed, and the interaortocaval lymph nodes should be removed for either side (Capitanio et al, 2011).

 Oncological results after nephrectomy: